[2.6]PewPewPews Official Cheap Firestorm Build - Perfect for Newcomers/SSF

 [PFS001]What is this build about?

 Low costs, starter friendly, high clearspeed, strong, adjustable, fps destroying, but fun build.
 A build optimized for those that don't want to look for good gear(or prefer to play self found), but do want the possibility to upgrade.
-Perfect for casual players, but it's also great for those who like to level hard.
+Perfect for casual players, but it's also great for People going for the Solo Self Found Challenge or those who like to level hard.
 Due to the nature of this build, it is insanely easy to get to mapping, and clearing maps will be a breeze as well.
-This build can also adjust to most scenario's, dealing effectively with most threats, while keeping yourself save.
+This build can also adjust to most scenario's, dealing effectively with most threats, while keeping yourself safe.
 And if that isn't enough, it's possible to put decent amounts of increased rarity on your gear, without losing much combat powers.